 1.1 This method statement describes elements to consider and address in the event of data loss or an information security breach.
 It will assist the University in determining appropriate courses of action if a security breach involving personal or confidential data occurs and dealing with any security breach effectively.
 It forms part of the University’s Information Security and Data Protection policies.

-1.3 The University must take appropriate measures against unauthorised or unlawful processing and against accidental loss, destruction of or damage to personal information.
-A breach management policy constitutes one of these measures and supports the University’s obligations under the seventh Data Protection Principle where personal information is involved.
+1.3 The University must take appropriate measures against accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.
+A breach management policy constitutes one of these measures and supports the University’s obligations under principle 5 (1) (f) of the UK GDPR.

 1.4 Breaches of information security, duties of care, confidentiality and integrity (including inappropriate access to or loss of research data) constitute unacceptable research conduct, as governed by the University’s Policy on Research Integrity and its research and academic misconduct policies.